niconosenzo/devopsapi/README.md

     make install
     ./api

-## Build the container and push to the container registry
+## Build and Push the container to a given registry

     make build